- Former chaplain at New York’s Albion Correctional Facility for women

 - Characterized Osama bin Laden as “a warrior for Allah” and “a hero to all Muslims”

-Akbar was booed by some inmates for her remarks about 9/11.
 Fearing that her rhetoric would exacerbate tensions between Muslims and non-Muslims at the penitentiary, prison officials fired her from the $29,395-per-year job.
-But an arbitrator later ruled that the firing was unjustified, stating that Akbar had also provided a valuable service to the inmates — like advising them on such matters as education, employment, and personal relationships.
+But an arbitrator later ruled that the firing was unjustified, stating that Akbar had also provided valuable services to the inmates — like advising them on such matters as education, employment, and personal relationships.
 Thus Akbar was temporarily reinstated and was permitted to retire instead.